 Addiction is a chronic disease, which means that it never completely goes away.
-For most addicts, once they’ve become exposed and addicted to a particular drug or to alcohol, they will always be at risk of becoming addicted again or becoming addicted to a different substance.
-For this reason, there are a variety of factors involved in what occurs when a relapse takes place.
+For this reason, there are a variety of factors involved in what occurs when a relapse takes place, including:

 The Cycle of Relapse

-Like most people, you may have always thought that a drug or alcohol relapse occurs when a person begins using again.
-This is a common misperception.
-There is actually a cycle involved in relapsing, and while a person might be heading toward a relapse, that doesn’t always indicate that a relapse is imminent or unpreventable.
+There is a cycle involved in relapsing, and while a person might be heading toward a relapse, that doesn’t always indicate that a relapse is imminent or unpreventable.
 Let’s take a closer look at the cycle of relapse.

-The Emotional Stage – This is the stage when the potential for relapse begins.
+This is the stage when the potential for relapse begins.
 It can involve trigger situations or difficult events that bring about a longing for drugs or alcohol.
-This first stage is why so many professional advocates for relearning how to live your life when you’re in recovery.
-Understanding that triggers are sometimes unavoidable and having a plan for how to cope with them is your best line of defense against being romanced by your substance or substances of choice.
+This first stage is why so many professionals advocate for relearning how to live your life when you’re in recovery.

-The Psychological Stage – This stage is where a great deal of the bargaining takes place.
-The recovering person will often have thoughts such as, “Only one use won’t hurt me” or “I’m strong enough to never do this again”.
-The addictive mind is a very powerful force, which is one of the key facts you learn when you’re in the beginning stages of your journey toward recovery.
+This stage is where a great deal of bargaining takes place.
 Once you’ve made peace with the idea of using drugs or alcohol again after you’ve been sober for a period of time, you’re more likely to enter into the last stage of relapse.

-The Physical Stage – This is the final stage of relapse when the person actually uses drugs or alcohol.
+This is the final stage of relapse when the person actually uses drugs or alcohol.
 At first, there will most likely be a sense of euphoria that’s experienced.
-He or she might have thoughts of enjoying being reunited with an “old friend.”
-If the use occurs in a social situation, it can further reinforce those triggers that made those situations dangerous in the first place.
 The problem is that those good feelings rarely last for long, and once the high is over or once the person begins to sober up, the reality of what has happened begins to set in.

 Signs of a Drug or Alcohol Relapse